Chris Barnes (bowler): Difficulties in televised finals

-Barnes has often struggled in the live televised finals of many tournaments.
-His 19 titles have come in 87 championship round appearances, and he has finished runner-up 25 times.
+Barnes has often struggled or been the victim of bad breaks in the live televised finals of many tournaments.
+His 19 titles have come in 87 championship round appearances, and he has finished runner-up 30 times.
 In the 2000 season alone, he made 12 TV finals without winning a title—to date the most season TV finals appearances without a victory in PBA Tour history.

 On two occasions, Barnes has lost a match in a PBA major by a single pin: